Nalgonda

-Nalgonda is a city and municipality in the Indian state of Telangana.
+Nalgonda is a city and municipal corporation in the Indian state of Telangana.
 It is the headquarters of the Nalgonda district, as well as the headquarters of the Nalgonda mandal in the Nalgonda revenue division.
 It is located about 90 km from the state capital Hyderabad.

 Etymology

 In the past, Nalgonda was referred to as Nilagiri.
 During the medieval Bahamani kingdom, it was renamed Nalgunda.
 The name was changed to "Nalgonda" for official uses during the rule of the later Nizam kings.

 History

 Paleolithic Age

 There is archaeological evidence that Paleolithic people lived in the area that is now Nalgonda, fashioning tools and weapons out of stone.
 Some of these implements have been found in the Nalgonda area, similar to those discovered at the Sloan archaeological site in Arkansas.

 Neolithic Age

 Traces of Neolithic culture were found at Chota Yelupu, where sling stones and other contemporary objects were excavated.
 Evidence of Megalithic culture was also found via the discovery of innumerable burials at various places around Nalgonda.